caveris/windowsserverdocs/WindowsServerDocs/identity/ad-fs/design/Federation-Server-Farm-Using-SQL-Server.md

 For more information about how to configure your networking environment for use with federation servers or web application proxies, see “Name Resolution Requirements” section in [AD FS Requirements](AD-FS-Requirements.md) and [Plan the Web Application Proxy Infrastructure (WAP)](https://technet.microsoft.com/library/dn383648.aspx).

 ## High Availability Options for SQL Server Farms
-In Windows Server 2012 R2, AD FS there are two new options to support high availability in AD FS farms using SQL Server.
+In Windows Server 2012 R2, 2016 and 2019, AD FS there are two new options to support high availability in AD FS farms using SQL Server.

 -   Support for SQL Server AlwaysOn Availability Groups